Service to clients. Service to the bar. Service to the community.

 The Texas Lawyer’s Creed encourages attorneys to commit to an effective pro bono program and to ensure that all persons have access to competent representation.
 In response, Baylor Law has created a culture of pro bono service.
 Baylor Law consistently emphasizes the importance of service in the profession.
 To help prepare our students for the practice of law, our clinical and pro bono programs were created with a focus on practical legal training.

-Through volunteering in clinics and other pro bono projects, our students see the impact of their efforts working alongside Baylor faculty and volunteer lawyers.
+By volunteering in clinics and other pro bono programs, our students see the impact of their efforts working alongside Baylor faculty and volunteer lawyers.
 It may be the first time that they see how the law they have learned in class applies to real problems involving real people.
-Many experience deeper understanding of the subjects they’ve studied.
+Many experience deeper understanding of the subjects they have studied.
 These experiences often solidify their calling to be a lawyer, and create the impetus to continue to serve throughout their careers.